sigopt/sigopt-examples/stanford-augmented-image-classification/README.md

 sigopt run -f orchestrate_stanford_cars_augmented_tuning_config.yml

 ```

+Note: Make sure to change `orchestrate_stanford_cars_augmented_tuning_config.yml`  to include the name of your AWS S3 bucket used to store the augmented images.

 To follow the progression of your job, look at the SigOpt dashboard or the following commands: